silentdiverchris/Archivist/README.md

 Full logging always goes to the file and SQL logs, which includes a lot of verbose stuff about the decisions it made according to settings, file timestamps et..

-## Text file
+## Text log file

-You can nominate a directory with the LogDirectoryPath item in application settings, this tells it where to create text log files.
-Log file names are in the form;
+You can nominate a directory for text log files with the LogDirectoryPath item in application settings, it will create files names of the form;

 Archiver-\[JobName]-YYYYMMDDHHMMSS.log